kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 50 20230407 =

+New add-on: <a href="https://broadcast.plainviewplugins.com/addon/skip-if-unlinked/">Skip If Unlinked</a>: Do not broadcast to blogs that have an existing, unlinked post.
+* Code: Add API support for finding equivalent image IDs on blogs.
+See the api() get_equivalent_image_id() and get_equivalent_image_ids() functions./

+= 49.07	20230325 =

+* Code: SDK update for PHP 8.1 compatibility.
+No other changes.

+= 49.06	20230303 =

+* New: Custom post type inclusion and exclusion lists added.
+Thanks to @jblifestyles from @hivedigital.
+* Code: Add Gutenberg helper functions.

 = 49.05	20230210 =